coltonmack/4180-Room-Security-System/README.md

 To make this work with the webpage, we created another php file that would be called with a different AJAX request that we included in our polling subroutine.
 So, every 2 seconds, a request would be made to that AJAX file, the shell command would run our C code, and the output would be returned to the javascript where the DOM was updated accordingly.

 ### Speaker:
 After the ultrasonic sensor came the speaker.
-The speaker takes in a PWM signal, with the frequency determining its pitch and the duty cycle determining its loudness.
+The speaker (powered by the Class D Audio Amp) takes in a PWM signal, with the frequency determining its pitch and the duty cycle determining its loudness.
 Using one of the PWM pins on the Pi and the pigpio library, we were able to create another C program that set the PWM frequency and duty cycle accordingly and sounded the speaker (alarm) when called.
 ```
 #include <stdio.h>
 #include <stdlib.h>